 #4: Attend a group dinner, or rent a space to do your own!
 Over the past year Columbus’s communal and participatory dining options have expanded considerably.
 The Kitchen in German Village hosts dinners and events in their beautiful wood-floored space.
 The Commissary in Grandview has begun hosting pop-up dinners and classes, and the space is available to rent for your own cooking needs.
 The Dinner Lab, a national pop-up dining organization, entered the Columbus market, too.
 They give young chefs a change to try experimental dishes and get feedback from diners.

 #6: Take a culinary tour!
 Tours are an excellent way to sample food and drinks with a knowledgeable guide to lead the way.
-Columbus Food Adventures can take you on walking tours or Short North, Grandview, or German Village, or driving tours of taco trucks, ethnic eats, breakfast, and coffee.
+Columbus Food Adventures can take you on walking tours or Short North, Grandview, or German Village, or driving tours of taco trucks, international eats, breakfast, and coffee.
 Sister company Columbus Brew Adventures ventures to Columbus breweries, distilleries, and taprooms.
 Got a sweet tooth?
 You can also schedule factory tours at Anthony Thomas Candy Company.

 #7: Shop at a local market + use a local food blog to find recipes!
 Everyone should resolve to support local this year.
 You can do this by becoming a regular any one of our fantastic farmers' markets around the city, or by visiting local grocery stores like The Hills Market, Huffman’s Market, or Weiland’s.
 Bonus: get recipe ideas from local food blogs like Harmonious Homestead, A Local Choice, Hummusapien, and The Lean Green Bean.